jldunne/eip-7702-sandbox/README.md

 Copy `kurtosis-config/network_params.template.yaml` to `kurtosis-config/network_params.yaml`.

 Edit network_params.yaml and set:
-   - Your desired network_id (Chain ID).
+   - Your desired network_id
-   - A 24-word test preregistered_validator_keys_mnemonic.
+   - A 24-word test preregistered_validator_keys_mnemonic
-   - Update prefunded_accounts (as a JSON string) to include all EOA addresses you will use (main sender from .env and all delegating accounts from accounts.json), along with their initial test ETH balances in Wei.
+   - Update prefunded_accounts (as a JSON string) to include all EOA addresses you will use (main sender from .env and all delegating accounts from accounts.json), along with their initial test ETH balances in wei

 ## Delegating Accounts (accounts.json):

 These are the EOAs whose code will be set by EIP-7702 in the simulation.
-Copy accounts.template.json to accounts.json in the project root.
+Copy `accounts.template.json` to `accounts.json` in the project root.

-Populate accounts.json with new, test-only private keys for each delegating account.
+Populate `accounts.json` with new, test-only private keys for each delegating account.

 ```
 [